-->

 2. Position in low to moderate light to avoid scorching.

-3. Refresh water every 7–10 days and clean the vase to prevent bacteria.
+3. Change water every 7–10 days to prevent bacteria and algae.

-4. Add a few drops of liquid fertilizer monthly for nutrients.
+4. You can add a few drops of liquid fertilizer in water once in a month.

 5. Philodendron